bocharoviliyav/bocharoviliyav.github.io/_posts/2021-02-04-Prometheus-k8s-Instalation.markdown

 <img src="/assets/images/grafana/PromAddJvm.png"/>

-Then forward port for prometheus-server and send a POST request to the http://127.0.0.1:9090/-/reload.
+Then, forward the port for prometheus-server and send a POST request to the http://127.0.0.1:9090/-/reload.

 {% highlight console %}
 kubectl port-forward service/prometheus-server 9090:80
 curl -X POST http://127.0.0.1:9090/-/reload
 {% endhighlight %}

-Then you can add a JVM-specific dashboard.
+Next, you can add a JVM-specific dashboard.
 Import via Grafana.com -> 4701 -> Load -> select prometheus datasource -> Import.

-You should see a dashboard like this.
+You must see a dashboard like this.

 <img src="/assets/images/grafana/PromJvm.png"/>

-All this stuff we can use in the following article.
+All this stuff can be used in the following article.